atreyasha/spp-explainability/docs/develop.md

 1. Day-to-day

-    1.  **TODO** delete old articles and keep relevant ones to focus on

-    2.  **TODO** find applications of FSA/WFAs in NLP -\>
-        decipher if they are generally performant and/or explainable

-        1. SoPa is a very close idea which links WFSAs and ANNs -\> but this is proposed as a new architecture altogether -\> this might be the best way to start off

-        2.  alternatively, we can try to learn directly from trained models -\> worth considering whether black-box or white-box techniques are better for this

-    3.  **TODO** look into algorithms to extract FSA/WFAs from RNNs
+    1.  **TODO** rank articles on relevance to XAI, feasibility, presence of source code or pseudcode, etc.

+        1.  methods with new architectures -\> eg. SoPa, state-regularized RNNs, FA-RNNs -\> more direct learning where interpretability is built into main model -\> might make sense to take an existing framework and extend it to interesting tasks and probe this for the extent of explainability

+        2.  methods for FSA/WFSA extraction -\> eg. spectral learning,
+            clustering -\> less direct interpretability and more proof of performance needed -\> need to show it is better than simple data learning, might be more costly

+    2.  constraint: work with RNNs only

-    4.  **TODO** if all works, finalize seq2cls tasks -\> eg. verb-object agreement, NLU, paraphrase detection, or otherwise semantics-oriented tasks
+    3.  constraint: seq2cls tasks -\> eg. NLU/semantic, paraphrase

-    5.  **TODO** read more about turing machines and FSA/WFAs to get theoretical background

-    6.  constraints: work with RNNs, focus on NLU/semantic seq2cls task
+        detection

-    7.  constraints: base main ideas off peer-reviewed articles
+    4.  constraint: base main ideas off peer-reviewed articles

 2. Big-picture

+    1.  develop a feasible, practical and interesting research question, writing will be easy when everything else is well defined

-    1.  think about what this research adds that is not present -\> possible to look at next steps in existing articles or possibly extension to new sequence classification tasks
+    2.  think about what this research adds that is not present -\> possible to look at next steps in existing articles or possibly extension to new sequence classification tasks

-    2.  high-performance -\> show it is better than basic learning method from data -\> implies we would have to use some negative examples from the oracle as well
+    3.  high-performance -\> show it is better than basic learning method from data -\> implies we would have to use some negative examples from the oracle as well

-    3.  explainable -\> could potentially expose global bias for ethical and adversarial problem detections
+    4.  explainable -\> could potentially expose global bias for ethical and adversarial problem detections

-    4.  keep probing networks/tasks as a backup option
+    5.  keep probing networks/tasks as a backup option

 ### Admin